 Section 12.5 Company Disclosure Schedule.
-Each Section of the Company Disclosure Schedule shall specifically reference by Section and subsection any representation or warranty that is being qualified (it being understood and agreed that only the representations or warranties specifically referenced in the Company Disclosure Schedule by the Sections or Subsections of Article 4 and Article 6 shall be qualified by the referenced disclosure, provided that the disclosure of any item in the Company Disclosure Schedule shall be deemed to have been disclosed with respect to other representations or warranties in Article 4 and Article 6 if the relevance of such disclosure to such other representations or warranties in Article 6 is readily apparent on its face).
-Neither the specification of any dollar amount in the representations or warranties contained in this Agreement nor the inclusion of any specific item in the Company Disclosure Schedule hereto is intended to imply that such amounts, or higher or lower amounts of the items so included or other items, are or are not material or that such fact or matter, individually or in the aggregate, have a Material Adverse Effect.
+Each Section of the Company Disclosure Schedule shall specifically reference by Section and subsection any representation or warranty that is being qualified (it being understood and agreed that only the representations or warranties specifically referenced in the Company Disclosure Schedule by the Sections or Subsections of Article 4 and Article 6 shall be qualified by the referenced disclosure, provided that the disclosure of any item in the Company Disclosure Schedule shall be deemed to have been disclosed with respect to other representations or warranties in Article 4 and Article 6 if the relevance of such disclosure to such other representations or warranties in Article 4 and Article 6 is readily apparent on its face).
+Neither the specification of any dollar amount in the representations or warranties contained in this Agreement nor the inclusion of any specific item in the Company Disclosure Schedule hereto is intended to imply that such amounts, or higher or lower amounts of the items so included or other items, are or are not material or that such fact or matter would with any other fact or matter, individually or in the aggregate, have a Material Adverse Effect.